PdxCodeGuild/PythonFullStack2/Instructor Checklist.md

 ### Ongoing

 - If there's a problem with a student (and/or you have to meet with them) send a follow up email to them and Sheri so that there's a record

+### Every Week

+- Update grading sheet
+- Make sure you/a TA touches base at LEAST once a week with each student.
+This doesn't have to be an in depth conference, but it is way too easy for remote students to fall through the cracks without constant progress check-ins.

 ### 25%